 Incorporates the principles of accounting and applies them to auditing procedures and standards.
 The use of working papers simulates the actual auditing process.
 The auditor’s legal liability and responsibilities according to the Code of Professional Ethics established by the American Institute of Certified Public Accountants are reviewed.
 Prerequisite: BUS 301.

 The role of the financial manager in the modern business organization is stressed.
 Topics include time value of money, financial analysis, risk analysis, financial forecasting, cost of capital, stock and bond valuation models, capital budgeting, investment decisions under conditions of uncertainty, long-term financial alternatives, and dividend policy.
-Prerequisites: BUS 200 and 410.
+Prerequisites: BUS 200 or 250.

 BUS 412 (3 credits) - International Business II

 Focuses on how management deals with environmental forces in the global economy.
 Market assessment and analysis, export and import practices and procedures, global strategic planning, and technologically-driven changes will be analyzed.
 Emphasis is placed on diversified case studies.
 This course fulfills the human diversity graduation requirement.
 Prerequisite: BUS 312.

 BUS 414 (3 credits) - Global Strategic Marketing